jinx420/Python-Reverse-Shell/README.md

 - Currently there is no way to revert the encryption, I might add a decryptor later but currently there are no plans to do so

 # Which commands work
-Every command from the Terminal / Command prompt will work
+Every command from the Terminal / Command prompt and custom commands will work

 # Can I add my own commands
 Yes you can, follow the instruction in Client.py / Client.pyw and RevShellServer.py